josavicente/josavicente/README.md

 Hi! 👋 My name is Josa
 =============================

-I'm a Software engineer for more than 15 years, 14 of which I have worked in consulting with SAP technology.
+I'm a Software engineer since 2007, first 14 years I have worked in consulting with SAP technology.
 Specialised in the hotel sector and integration with 3rd parties.
 Although my work has been focused on SAP environments, I have continued training and learning other technologies and methodologies.

-The last 6 years I have developed my career as Engieneering Manager.
+Since 2017 I have developed my career as Engieneering Manager.

-After 14 years I decided to change direction and move to a new sector and started working at SEAT:CODE.
+On 2021 I decided to change direction and move to a new sector and started working at SEAT:CODE.
 In a product focused environment I discovered a new passion for testing, agile and lean methodologies and curiosity for a continuous integration environment and extreme programming.

 * 🌍  I'm based in Barcelona
 * 🧒  I'm a father of two